• Skip to main content

 Before you plan anything else, you need to know the Met’s hours.
 Lucky for you, the Met is open nearly every day of the year from 10 am to 5 pm, except on Tuesdays and Wednesdays, when the museum is closed.

-Open Thursday – Monday, 10 am – 5 pm; closed Tuesdays and Wednesdays.
-Keep in mind that the Met is closed on January 1, Thanksgiving Day, and December 25.
+• Closed Wednesdays.
+Keep in mind that the Met is also closed on January 1, the first Monday in May, Thanksgiving Day, and December 25.

 • Children under 12: Free